 While kitchens today strive to be as minimalistic and simple as possible, they still need character.
 It is wonderful having a kitchen fully equipped with the latest gadgets and gizmos, as previously mentioned.
 But 2020 will also likely bring a slight revolution against the lack of character this type of home design encourages.

 It is a tricky task trying to create a home design that is sleek and stylish but also full of character.
 Kitchens, for example, can look blocked, grey and void of warmth.
 This is where backsplashes come in.
 Kitchens can remain smooth, functioning spaces with all the pros of modern kitchen design, but with an injection of character and traditionalism brought about by a bold or geometric backsplash.
+Installing a backsplash is more difficult than it looks.
+If you don’t have any experience, hiring an experienced team of kitchen fitters will be your best option!

 Geometric patterns have been becoming a more frequently used part of home design for some time now and they show no signs of stopping.
 It is important to get the right balance and not overdo it with one kind of style.
 So the kitchen backsplash is the perfect place to use vibrant geometric patterns to add a bit of character.